olgabalsa/KOBEsim/README.md

 <img src="https://user-images.githubusercontent.com/47603865/188274702-4b41f705-4c27-4493-a853-eda4283b92cc.png" width="600" />

 ## Warning:
 This documentation is under construction.
 We are working on provide more information on the code and its usage.
-If you have any question or suggestion contact me: obalsalobre@cab.inta-csic.es
+If you have any question or suggestion, please contact me: obalsalobre@cab.inta-csic.es

 ## Installation